The Broad Prize Selection Jury

-Donald E. Graham was named chief executive officer of The Washington Post Company in 1991 and chairman of the board in 1993.
-He was also publisher of The Post from 1979 to 2000 and chairman of the newspaper from 2000 to 2008.
+Donald E. Graham became chief executive officer of Graham Holdings Company (then The Washington Post Company) in May 1991 and chairman of the board in September 1993.
+He was publisher of The Washington Post newspaper from January 1979 until September 2000 and chairman of the paper from September 2000 to February 2008.
 Graham is chairman of the District of Columbia College Access Program and has served as a member of the Pulitzer Prize board.
 He is a trustee of the Federal City Council and of the Philip L. Graham Fund, which was established in 1963 in memory of his father.
 He is also a director of Facebook, The Summit Fund of Washington, the College Success Foundation and KIPP-DC.
 Graham is also the co-founder of THEDREAM.US, a national scholarship fund for Dreamers, created to help immigrant youth get a college education.

 James Hunt, Jr.